 Products determine two things:

 - How a customer is charged for a product.
 This is in the form of a set of charges.
-A charge can be usage-based or a fixed recurring charge.
+A charge can be usage-based, fixed recurring, or a composite charge.

 - How a product is displayed on an invoice.
 This includes things like the names that will appear on the invoice and whether charges are grouped in some way.